The ZTF Source Classification Project: III. A Catalog of Variable Sources

 Neural networks map input to output using connected layers of artificial ``neurons'' inspired by their biological counterparts; each neuron performs a linear transformation of its input followed by a nonlinear activation function.
 The output from one neuron becomes the input of the next, and network training occurs via back-propagation of the loss function gradient through each possible path in the network.
-This process optimizes the weights and biases the network's neurons use in their linear transformations.
+This process optimizes the weight and bias values the network's neurons use for linear transformations.

-The \scope\ DNN algorithm features two branches built using \texttt{tensorflow}\footnote{\url{https://github.com/tensorflow/tensorflow}}, with the \texttt{keras} API\footnote{\url{https://www.tensorflow.org/guide/keras}}: the first is a series of fully connected dense layers interspersed with dropout layers.
+The \scope\ DNN algorithm features two branches built using \texttt{tensorflow}\footnote{\url{https://github.com/tensorflow/tensorflow}} with the \texttt{keras} API\footnote{\url{https://www.tensorflow.org/guide/keras}}: the first is a series of fully connected dense layers interspersed with dropout layers.
 This branch receives all features for a given classifier except \texttt{dmdt}.
 Each dropout layer randomly sets a fraction of inputs to zero in the subsequent layer.
 This regularization process helps prevent overfitting, wherein the network only learns specific details of the training set at the expense of performance on unseen data.

 The other DNN branch convolves a kernel function with the 2D \texttt{dmdt} histograms.
 This process, commonly used for image analysis tasks, generates a set of ``features'' for \texttt{dmdt}.
 Dropout and pooling layers provide regularization for this branch.
-The output of both branches are concatenated and fed through one more set of dropout and dense layers before passing through a sigmoid activation function to provide continuous outputs between 0 and 1.
+The outputs of both branches are concatenated and fed through one more set of dropout and dense layers before passing through a sigmoid activation function to provide continuous outputs between 0 and 1.
 These outputs correspond to one classification probability per source passed into the network.
 Figure \ref{fig:dnn_architecture} shows a graph of DNN branches and layers.

-\subsubsection{Gradient-boosted decision trees (XGB)}
+\subsubsection{Gradient-boosted Decision Trees (XGB)}